Přeskočit na hlavní obsah

 Open for submissions

-Earn up to 250,000 USD and a place on the leaderboard by finding protocol, client and Solidity bugs affecting the Ethereum network.
+Earn up to 250,000 USD and a place on the leaderboard by finding protocol, client and language compiler bugs affecting the Ethereum network.

 Submit a bug(opens in a new tab)Read rules